kuoalan/CodeSamples/README.md

 ## MASM
 ### CS 271 Computer Architecture & Assembly - Portfolio Assignment
-MASM program that converts a user entered ASCII string of digits to a numerical value and prints the values, sum, and average without using built-in ReadInt, ReadDec, WriteInt, and WriteDec functions
+MASM program that converts a user entered ASCII string of digits to a numerical value and prints the values, sum, and average without using built-in ReadInt, ReadDec, WriteInt, and WriteDec functions.